Johnnie To: Career

-Festivals and awards
+Festivals and recognition

 Commercially successful in his native Hong Kong, To's films have regularly appeared at international festivals, most notably in Europe and North America.
-Six of To's films have been featured at the Cannes Film Festival: Breaking News premiered as an Out-of-Competition midnight screening in 2004; Election was shown in Competition in 2005; its sequel, Election 2 (a.k.a.
-Triad Election) was screened in Out-of-Competition midnight screenings in 2006, and Triangle was screened in Out-of-Competition midnight screenings in 2007; Vengeance competed for the prestigious Palme D'Or in 2009; Blind Detective was screened in Out-of-Competition midnight screenings in 2013.

-At the Berlin International Film Festival, Sparrow was shown in Competition in 2008.

-At the Venice International Film Festival, Throw Down was screened Out-of-Competition in 2004; Exiled was shown in Competition at the festival in 2006; Mad Detective was shown in Competition in 2007; Life Without Principle was shown in Competition in 2011.
+Six of To's films have been featured at the Cannes Film Festival: Breaking News (2004), Election was shown in Competition in 2005; its sequel, Election 2 (a.k.a.
+Triad Election, 2006), Triangle (2007), and Blind Detective (2013) were screened out-of-competition, while Vengeance (2009) competed for the Palme d'Or.
+At the Berlin International Film Festival, Sparrow was shown in competition in 2008.
+At the Venice International Film Festival, Throw Down was screened out-of-competition in 2004; Exiled (2006), Mad Detective (2007) and Life Without Principle (2011) were shown in competition.

 In North America, To's films have been consistently screened at the Toronto International Film Festival.
 The Mission, Fulltime Killer, PTU, Breaking News, Throw Down and Mad Detective all screened between 1999 and 2007.
 In 2006, Election, Election 2, and Exiled were screened.

 In 2005, To received the "Time Machine Career Achievement Award" at the Festival de Cine de Sitges, Europe's most prestigious film festival specializing in genre films.
-To was also honoured as a "Filmmaker in Focus" of 2007 International Film Festival Rotterdam.
-In 2009, while Vengeance competed at Cannes, To was made an officer of the French Order of Arts and Letters by the French Minister of Culture in recognition for his films.
+To was also honoured as a "Filmmaker in Focus" of the 2007 International Film Festival Rotterdam.
+In 2009, while Vengeance competed at Cannes, To was made an officer of the French Order of Arts and Letters by the French Minister of Culture in recognition of his films.

-The annual Hong Kong International Film Festival held its 45th edition in April 2021.
-To directed the a segment of the 2020 anthology film Septet: The Story of Hong Kong.
-The other filmmakers who directed segments in the anthology are Sammo Hung, Ann Hui, Patrick Tam, Tsui Hark, Yuen Woo-ping and Ringo Lam.
-The short files were shot entirely on 35mm film with each of them touches on a nostalgic and moving story set across different time periods, with every one acting as an ode to the city.
+The annual Hong Kong International Film Festival held its 45th edition in April 2021 and To directed a segment of the 2020 anthology film Septet: The Story of Hong Kong along with Sammo Hung, Ann Hui, Patrick Tam, Tsui Hark, Yuen Woo-ping and Ringo Lam.
+The short films were shot entirely on 35mm film, each of them touching on a nostalgic and moving story set across different time periods, with every one being an ode to the city.

+In 2024, To was appointed jury member at the 2024 Tokyo International Film Festival for its section 'International competition'.